 Best Craftsmanship: This award is given to entrants who exemplify excellence in craftsmanship.
 There are three craftsmanship awards; Novice, Journeyman and Master.

 Best Performance: This award is given to entrants who exemplify excellence in presentation on stage.
 There are six performance awards; Novice, Journeyman and Master in the Walk-on and Skit divisions.

-Entrants may not be a member of San Japan staff.
+Entrants may not be a member of San Japan staff or San Japan volunteer.
 Entrants may not enter the same costume in the stage show and the hall cosplay.
-Entering or winning the World Cosplay Summit Southwest Qualifiers WILL NOT disqualify entrants from this competition.

 We will be posting the Hall Cosplay Rules in Late Spring 2017.
 The selected Cosplay Judges and bios will be listed in August 2017.